-5 In Markovian dynamic settings, the transition density can be factored into two components of interest:
+In Markovian dynamic settings, the transition density can be factored into two components of interest:

-The first term denotes the conditional choice probabilities (CCP) for the firms' actions in period t, conditional on the current state $(M_t, \chi_t)$ .

-In the Markov equilibrium, firms' optimal strategies typically depends just on the current state variables $(M_t, \chi_t)$ , but not past values.
-The second term denotes is the equilibrium Markovian transition probabilities for the state variables $(M_t, \chi_t)$ .
-As shown in Hotz and Miller (1993) and Magnac and

-17 Thesmar (2002), once these two structural components are known, it is possible to recover the "deep" structural elements of the model, including the

-19 period utility functions.
+The first term denotes the conditional choice probabilities (CCP) for the firms' actions in period t, conditional on the current state (M_t, χ_t) .
+In the Markov equilibrium, firms' optimal strategies typically depends just on the current state variables (M_t, χ_t) , but not past values.
+The second term denotes is the equilibrium Markovian transition probabilities for the state variables (M_t, χ_t) .
+As shown in Hotz and Miller (1993) and Magnac and Thesmar (2002), once these two structural components are known, it is possible to recover the "deep" structural elements of the model, including the period utility functions.

-In an earlier chapter (Hu & Shum (2013)), we focused on nonparametric identification of Markovian single-agent dynamic optimization models.

-There we showed that in stationary models four periods of data framework are taken into account, only three observations $W_t, ..., W{t-2}$ are required to identify $W_t, \chi_t | W{t-1}, \chi{t-1}$ in the stationary case, when $Y_t$ is a
+In an earlier paper (Hu and Shum (2013)), we focused on nonparametric identification of Markovian single-agent dynamic optimization models.
+There, we showed that in stationary models, four periods of data W{t+1}, \ldots, W{t-2} were enough to identify the Markov transition $W_t, \chi_t | W{t-1}, \chi{t-1}$, while five observations W{t+1}, \ldots, W{t-3} were required for the nonstationary case.
+In this paper, we focus on Markovian dynamic games.
+We show that, once additional features of the dynamic optimization framework are taken into account, only three observations W_t, \ldots, W{t-2} are required to identify $W_t, \chi_t | W{t-1}, \chi{t-1}$ in the stationary case, when Y_t is a continuous choice variable.
+If Y_t is a discrete choice variable (while χ_t is continuous), then four observations are required for identification.

-There, we showed that in stationary models, four periods of data $W{t+1},...,W{t-2}$ were enough to identify the Markov transition

-$W_t, \chi_t | W{t-1}, \chi{t-1}$ , while five observations $W{t+1}, ..., W{t-3}$ were required for the nonstationary case.
-In this chapter, we focus on Markovian dynamic games.
-We show that, once additional features of the dynamic optimization

-29 continuous choice variable.
-If $Y_t$ is a discrete choice variable (while $\chi_t$ is continuous), then four observations are required for identification.

-31 Related literature: Recently, there has been a growing literature related to identification and estimation of dynamic games.
-Papers include

-Aguirregabiria and Mira (2007), Pesendorfer and Schmidt-Dengler (2008), Bajari, Benkard, and Levin (2007), Pakes, Ostrovsky, and Berry (2007),

-35 and Bajari, Chernozhukov, Hong, and Nekipelov (2007).
-Our main contribution related to this literature is to provide nonparametric identification

-37 results for the case, where there are firm-specific unobserved state variables, which are serially correlated over time.
-Allowing for firm-specific and

-39 serially correlated unobservables is important, because the dynamic game models in Ericson and Pakes (1995) and Pakes and McGuire (1994)

-AU.1

-(see also Doraszelski & Pakes, 2007), which provide an important framework for much of the existing empirical work in dynamic games, explicitly contain firm-specific "product quality" variables which are typically unobserved by researchers.
+Related literature Recently, there has been a growing literature related to identification and estimation of dynamic games.
+Papers include Aguirregabiria and Mira (2007), Pesendorfer and Schmidt-Dengler (2008), Bajari, Benkard, and Levin (2007), Pakes, Ostrovsky, and Berry (2007), and Bajari, Chernozhukov, Hong, and Nekipelov (2007).
+Our main contribution relative to this literature is to provide nonparametric identification results for the case where there are firm-specific unobserved state variables, which are serially correlated over time.
+Allowing for firm-specific and serially-correlated unobservables is important, because the dynamic game models in Ericson and Pakes (1995) and Pakes and McGuire (1994) (see also Doraszelski and Pakes (2007)), which provide an important framework for much of the existing empirical work in dynamic games, explicitly contain firm-specific "product quality" variables which are typically unobserved by researchers.

-A few recent papers have considered estimation methodologies for games 5 with serially correlated unobservables.
-Arcidiacono and Miller (2011) develop an EM-algorithm for estimating dynamic games where the unobservables are assumed to follow a discrete Markov process.
-Siebert and

-Zulehner (2008) extend the Bajari et al. (2007) approach to estimate a dynamic product choice game for the computer memory industry where

-11 each firm experiences a serially correlated productivity shock.
-Finally, Blevins (2008) develops simulation estimators for dynamic games with

-13 serially correlated unobservables, utilizing state-of-the-art recursive importance sampling ("particle filtering") techniques.
-However, all these papers

-15 focus on estimation of parametric models in which the parameters are assumed to be identified, whereas this chapter concerns nonparametric
+A few recent papers have considered estimation methodologies for games with seriallycorrelated unobservables.3 Arcidiacono and Miller (2011) develop an EM-algorithm for estimating dynamic games where the unobservables are assumed to follow a discrete Markov process.
+Siebert and Zulehner (2008) extend the Bajari, Benkard, and Levin (2007) approach to estimate a dynamic product choice game for the computer memory industry where each firm experiences a serially-correlated productivity shock.
+Finally, Blevins (2008) develops simulation estimators for dynamic games with serially-correlated unobservables, utilizing state-of-the-art recursive importance sampling ("particle filtering") techniques.
+However, all these papers focus on estimation of parametric models in which the parameters are assumed to be identified, whereas this paper concerns nonparametric identification.

-17 identification.

-EXAMPLES OF DYNAMIC DUOPOLY GAMES
+2 Examples of Dynamic Duopoly Games

-23 To make things concrete, we present two examples of a dynamic duopoly problem, both of which are in the "dynamic investment" framework of 25 Ericson and Pakes (1995) and Pakes and McGuire (1994), but simplified without an entry decision.
+To make things concrete, we present two examples of a dynamic duopoly problem, both of which are in the "dynamic investment" framework of Ericson and Pakes (1995) and Pakes and McGuire (1994), but simplified without an entry decision.